NexPlayer/Android-SDK/advanced.md

 | isDepressed | TRUE if 3GPP/TTML timed text captions should be displayed "uniformly",FALSE if they should not. |

-#### void setVideoSizeInformation (int videoWidth,int videoHeight,int surfaceWidth,int surfaceHeight,int left,int top)
+#### void setVideoSizeInformation (int videoWidth, int videoHeight, int surfaceWidth, int surfaceHeight, int left, int top)

 This property specifies the size and position of the video surface on the device’s screen for timed text.